The mobile ecosystem moves incredibly fast.

 As a result of this, more and more developers are using embedded analytics in monetization.
 To gather the first-party data correctly, they connect their analytics and mediation platforms.

-When you’re selling ad space in your app, you have two models to choose from — waterfall and in-app bidding.
+When you’re selling ad space in your app, you have two models to choose from — waterfall and real-time bidding (RTB).

 In the waterfall model, the ad server goes through a predetermined list of ad networks, one by one.
 The rankings on this list depend on historical costs and performance.
 Then, the first ad network that meets the price floor wins the ad space.